kddavis7/SIEM-Honeypot-Project/README.md

 # SIEM - Honeypot-Project
 This is my SIEM/Honey Pot (unsecured network) with a live dashboard.

-This network is open to the internet, with no the firewall turned off.
+This network was created within a VIrtual Machine in Azure, is open to the internet, with no the firewall turned off.

-Each attacker that tries to gain access to this network is logged, and displayed within a dashboard.
+Each attacker that tries to gain access to this network is logged, their data is parsed, and displayed within a dashboard.

-I created this HoneyPot dashboard in Microsoft Azure.
-It displays the location of the attackers, as well as the number of attempts.
+The dashboard displays the location of the attackers, as well as the number of attempts.

 Applications used - Microsoft Azure, Sentinel, Powershell, Remote Desktop Protocol (RDP), Windows Event Viewer, and Geolocation API tool.